Centralisers of Dehn twist automorphisms of free groups: Introduction

 It is illuminating to look first at the analogous elements in mapping class groups: comparable to $\widehat{D}$ is a \emph{multitwist} $M$ given by taking disjoint, pairwise non-isotopic, simple closed curves $c_1,\ldots,c_m$ on a surface $\Sigma$, non-zero integers $a_1,\ldots,a_m$, and defining $M=T_{c_1}^{a_1} \cdots T_{c_m}^{a_m}$, where $T_{c_i}$ is the Dehn twist (in the classical sense) in the curve $c_i$.
 Cutting along the curves $c_1,\ldots,c_m$ gives a set of punctured subsurfaces $\Sigma_1,\ldots,\Sigma_k$.
-The centraliser $C(M)$ of the multitwist in the mapping class group has a finite index subgroup $C^0(M)$ which fixes each curve and subsurface up to isotopy. $C^0(M)$ fits into the exact sequence:
+The centraliser $C(M)$ of the multitwist in the mapping class group $MCG(\Sigma)$ has a finite index subgroup $C^0(M)$ which fixes each curve and subsurface up to isotopy. $C^0(M)$ fits into the exact sequence:

-where the free abelian group in this sequence is generated by $T_{c_1},\ldots, T_{c_m}$ and the right hand surjection is given by restriction to the $\Sigma_i$.
+where the free abelian group $\mathbb Z^m$ in this sequence is generated by $T_{c_1},\ldots, T_{c_m}$ and the right hand surjection is given by restricting the mapping class to each $\Sigma_i$.
 This allows one to study $C(M)$ through mapping class groups of open subsurfaces.